SvetlAl/STM32_LIN_FDCAN_TOOL/README.md

 CAN-injection function allows to make a CAN message trace and play it into network.

 ![Work_explanation](Docs/Work_explanation.png)

+**Custom filter function.**
+If gateway and calibrator function are enabled,

 **Hardware requirements.**
 The hardware implementation is based on STM32 + 2 CAN trancievers + USB FS + SPI Memory chip (MX25L323 or similar).